GoogleChrome/web.dev/src/site/content/en/blog/wix-performance-infra-evolution/index.md

 This is done using [HTTP ETag](https://en.wikipedia.org/wiki/HTTP_ETag), which is basically an identifier assigned to a specific version of an HTML resource.
 If the content is still the same, a [304 Not Modified](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/304) response is sent by our servers to the client, without a body.
-Around 12% of HTML requests are served from the browser cache, saving much bandwidth and reducing loading times for repeat views.

 <figure class="w-figure">
   <img src="./image5.jpg" alt="WebPageTest Repeat View" width="1600">